christianrenier/dynamic-dns-updater/README.md

 Contributing
 ------------

-Please contact me with websites that return your public IP address, similar to those in `sitelist.txt`, so they can be added.
-Also, let me know of any Dynamic DNS providers you would like to see supported, any bugs you find, or any features you would like to see.
+Contact me with websites that return your public IP address, similar to those in `sitelist.txt`, so they can be added.
+Also, let me know of any Dynamic DNS providers you would like to see supported, bugs you find, or features you want added.